 When we create a relation, it is initially empty.
-To load data into a relation we use insert command.
+To load data into a relation we use the insert command.
 For example, if we want to insert a student entity into Student relation then:

 insert into Student values (CS12, ‘Steive’, ‘Computer’);

-Remember, the values you specify in insert command must be corresponding to the order of attributes you listed in create table command.
+Remember, the values you specify in the insert command must be corresponding to the order of attributes you listed in create table command.

 delete from r where P;

-In case we want to delete an entire relation, from the database then we can use drop table command.
+In case we want to delete an entire relation, from the database then we can use the drop table command.

 drop table r;